MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Norway/how-to-cancel-payments.md

 # How to: Cancel Payments
 [!INCLUDE[navnow](../../includes/navnow_md.md)] includes Norwegian enhancements that allow you to cancel payments.
 If the payment has been sent to the bank, the bank must be contacted to cancel the remittance that they received.

 - A payment order can be canceled if the payments are not received by the bank and a new remittance must be made.
 You can also cancel a payment order if you do not want to transfer the payments to the bank, for example if the payments are incorrect.
 Only open payment orders can be canceled.

 - An individual payment can be canceled if the payment cannot be processed by the bank and a new remittance has to be made.
 You can also cancel a payment if you do not want to process the payment.
 Settled payments cannot be canceled.

-### To cancel a payment order
+## To cancel a payment order

 1. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Remittance Payment Order**, and then choose the related link.

-2. Select the payment order, and on the **Navigate** tab, in the **Payment order** group, choose **Export**, and then select **Cancel payment order**.
+2. Select the payment order, choose the **Export** action, and then choose the **Cancel Payment Order** action.
 3. Choose the **Yes** button.

-### To cancel a payment
+## To cancel a payment

 1. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Waiting Journal**, and then choose the related link.

-2. Select the payment, and on the **Navigate** tab, in the **Waiting Journal** group, choose **Cancel Payment**.
+2. Select the payment, and then choose the **Cancel Payment** action.
 3. Choose the **Yes** button.

 ## See Also